34 indicted in drug trafficking bust

 There are 12 people total charged in the Rollins case, and 22 charged in the Davis case.

+There was a “change of leaders” in the organizations, Ihlenfeld said, because Rollins was arrested on state charges in Maryland, with bond conditions that didn’t give him as much flexibility to operate the way he used to.

-A press conference Wednesday afternoon brought Ihlenfeld to Romney to speak about the bust, along with Hampshire County Prosecutor Rebecca Miller and Hampshire County Sheriff Nathan Sions.
+A press conference Wednesday afternoon, Jan.
+11, brought Ihlenfeld to Romney to speak about the bust, along with Hampshire County Prosecutor Rebecca Miller and Hampshire County Sheriff Nathan Sions.

 “Fentanyl continues to be the number one threat to public safety in the region, and much of it flows here from Baltimore,” Ihlenfeld said.
 “The investigators are to be commended for their outstanding work in identifying the sources of supply and halting their operations.”